Woman hurt in 2-vehicle crash in Dubuque

-Doris M. Jansen, 76, of Cuba City, Wis., was transported to MercyOne Dubuque Medical Center for treatment of knee and ankle pain, according to Dubuque police.
+Doris M. Jansen, 76, of Cuba City, Wis., was taken by ambulance to MercyOne Dubuque Medical Center for treatment of knee and ankle injuries, according to Dubuque police.

-Police said a vehicle driven by Austin A. Feyen, 21, of Fond du Lac, Wis., was in the westbound lanes of Dodge Street and stopped for a red light that had just turned green at Dodge Street and Cedar Cross Road.
+Police said a vehicle driven by Austin A. Feyen, 21, of Fond du Lac, Wis., was in the westbound lanes of Dodge Street and had been stopped for a red light that just had turned green at the intersection with Cedar Cross Road at 9:24 a.m.

 Jansen said she was cut off by a semi-tractor trailer and distracted prior to the crash.